snowch-labs/distributed-app-architectures/README.md

 - A category must have one parent category (except the ROOT category)
 - Items may be managed via a REST API using CRUD (a backend UI isn't required at this stage)
 - Catalog CRUD operations must be available in browse/search within 30 seconds
-- Users must be able to browse the catalog from the latest stable chrome and firefox web browsers
 - Users must be able to search the catalog from the latest stable chrome and firefox web browsers
 - Catalog search must support free text searching on item name, description and category
-- The catalog must support 500 seach operations per second with a latency of 500ms or lower for 99.9% of requests
+- The catalog must support 500 search operations per second with a latency of 500ms or lower for 99.9% of requests
 - The catalog must have an availability of 99.95% or greater
 - The solution should be able to scale horizontally initially starting at a low cost with the cost increase approximately equal to the capacity increase (e.g. 2x capacity = 2x cost, 3x capacity = 3x cost, ...)

+## Project 2 - Shopping Cart MVP

+- Users must be able to add/remove items to shopping cart
+- When users attempt to checkout they will be required to login
+- If users don't have an account at checkout, they can signup for a new account
+- When checking out, the server will verify that each item in the cart is fresh
+  - if the item is not fresh, a message will be displayed to the user with the change
+- TODO: NFRs

+## Project 3 - Analytics Foundations MVP

+- Each of the following events will be recorded:
+  - catalog search
+  - add item to shopping cart
+  - remove item from shopping cart
+  - checkout shopping cart
+  - login to account
+  - register for account
+- Anonymous catalog search events will be linked to a user account at checkout
+- Performance of shopping cart is paramount, analytics must not be performed on datastore created in Project 2
+- A collaborative filtering style machine learning model will be created

+## Project 4 - Predictive Analytis MVP

+- The model built in Project 3 will be used to make recommendations to users on the search page